preserveddarnell/coinorama/README.md

 Coinorama
 =========

-What is Coinorama ?
+What is Coinorama?
 -------------------
 Coinorama is a monitoring framework for Bitcoin markets, network and blockchain.
 It's been active since May 2013 as Coinorama.net and released under GNU Affero GPL v3 in 2016.

-The framework includes : data collection tools, database for timeseries and a web frontend.
+The framework includes: data collection tools, database for timeseries and a web frontend.

 License